 Rusza was gazing at him in slack-jawed disbelief.
 Blood oozed from a split in his lower lip, but Rusza seemed unaware of that.
 But then Archet came out of the house, dropped Rusza’s duffle bag at Rusza’s feet, and paused only to stared into his son’s face with a look of abject misery for several seconds.
 When Archet turned back and trudged to the side door, Rusza looked from his back to the line of family members gazing at the scene through the kitchen window, and back to Everard again.

 “Leave,” Everard said.
 His voice had suddenly gone tight, as if he were suffering an allergic reaction.
-“I have no doubt you can someone willing to share a warm bed with you.”
+“I have no doubt you can find someone willing to share a warm bed with you.”
 He almost dragged Rusza to the edge of the property and shoved him into the street.
 Then, without waiting to see what Rusza did, Everard returned to the house and bolted the door.

 Cora was there even before he turned around, her arms around his chest.
 “Dear,” she murmured.
 “Are you going to be all right?”